We’re often asked by people in other roles how to become a product manager.

 In the world of technology, it’s unsurprising that many people move into product management from a more technical role.
-In our 2019 Survey of product management 3 times more Product Managers rate themselves very technically skilled compared to their ratings for UX and Marketing.
 On our courses, we see delegates from a huge range of backgrounds but common previous jobs are technical pre-sales, business analysts and project managers.

 If you know someone who’s looking to move into product management or want to do so yourself, then here are five tips to help:

 Any head of product management will be favorably inclined to recruit if they know the candidate or receive a recommendation from someone they respect.
 So check out your network.
 Look for product managers in your own company who can support a sideways move or product managers in companies you’ve worked with who might sponsor an introduction into their organization.
 Most people are happy to help and it might lead to a recommendation.

 Check all the touchpoints you have with the outside world to ensure they support your desire to move into product management.
 Does your LinkedIn profile make the most of any experience for which a recruiter will be searching?
 Does your CV do the same?
 Do any of your other social media profiles or posts undermine your credibility?
 Our research into product management recruitment showed that recruiters check social media before they consider interviewing or taking-on a candidate.

 There are fantastic blogs, interesting books, training and certifications for product managers.
 They can give you insights into what it’s really like, deepen your knowledge about the role, its issues and how to tackle the tasks of a product manager.
 Take a training course that gives you a certificate in product management to give you extra credibility.

 4. Work more closely with product management